pressjitsu/pomodoro/README.md

 ## Installation

-Drop pomodoro.php into mu-plugins and enjoy the added speed :)
+Drop pomodoro.php into `wp-content/mu-plugins` and enjoy the added speed :)

 Requires PHP7+.
 The more plugins you have the better the performance gains.